-- Before setting up your tent, you’ll need to ensure your vehicle is reasonably level which may require blocks.
+- Before setting up a rooftop camping tent, you’ll need to ensure your vehicle is reasonably level which may require blocks.

-- To get into your roof top tent, you’ll need to climb up a ladder which is not ideal for younger kids, animals or people with any mobility issues.
+- To get into rooftop campers, you’ll need to climb up a ladder which is not ideal for younger kids, animals or people with any mobility issues.

-- You can buy some pretty large traditional tents, but when it comes to even the best roof tents 2021 has you’re limited with space and in particular head height – there is no way you’ll be standing up in a roof top tent.
+- You can buy some pretty large traditional tents, but when it comes to even the best roof tents 2024 has, you’re limited with space and, in particular, head height – there is no way you’ll be standing up in a roof top tent.

 - You’re limited to camping where your vehicle is parked, so this excludes walk in campsites.